seamplex/feenox/doc/sds.md

 laplace.md
 ```

-A great deal of FeenoX interoperability capabilities comes from another design decision: **output is 100% controlled by the user** (further discussed in @sec:output), a.k.a. “no `PRINT`, no OUTPUT” whose corollary is the UNIX _rule of silence_ (@sec:silence).
+A great deal of FeenoX interoperability capabilities comes from another design decision: **output is 100% controlled by the user** (further discussed in @sec:output), a.k.a. “no `PRINT`, no OUTPUT” whose corollary is the UNIX _rule of silence_ (@sec:unix-silence).
 The following input file computes the natural frequencies of oscillation of a cantilevered wire both using the Euler-Bernoulli theory and finite elements.
 It writes a [GFM table](https://github.github.com/gfm/#tables-extension-) into the standard output which is then piped to [Pandoc](https://pandoc.org/) and then converted to HTML:

 ```{.feenox include="wire.fee"}